Golden Agri Resources Ltd

 145. Progress on commitment to provide essential community services and facilities?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports its own progress on its commitment to providing essential community services and facilities in its latest sustainability report and on its website.
+The company also reports progress on its commitment to providing essential community services and facilities which range from education to healthcare support.

 146. Commitment to provide business/work opportunities for local communities?

-The company commits to providing job opportunities for local communities.
+The company commits to providing employment opportunities for local communities.

 147. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles?